One of the most common questions I get is whether carbs or protein are more important to build muscle.

 If your goal is to build the most muscle possible, you absolutely need to consider your meal timing.

-Protein it’s pretty simple, eat an equal amount of protein throughout each of your meals.
+For protein it’s pretty simple, eat an equal amount of protein throughout each of your meals.

-That way, you have a constant supply of amino acids in your blood stream.
+That way, you have a constant supply of amino acids in your bloodstream.

 For carbs, it’s actually even easier.